 Anyways, going by the numbers projected by the industry experts, the world will see about 75 billion connected devices by 2025.
 To say the least, it is a fivefold increase in ten years and this will make the world a connected place.

 Presenting you the five predictions about how this technology will go through a major turnaround this year, and how it will make the internet a bigger ecosystem.

-Businesses will actually get serious for IoT solution adoption
+Businesses will actually get serious about IoT solution adoption

-According to research presented by Forrester, a leading market research company, businesses around the world will upgrade themselves to the IoT adoption, with more than 85 percent of the company will implement or plan IoT deployments in the year of 2019.
+According to research presented by Forrester, a leading market research company, businesses around the world will upgrade themselves to IoT adoption, with more than 85 percent of the company will implementing or planning IoT deployments in the year 2019.
 Do you know the reason why businesses are in a rush for IoT deployment?
-Actually, it enables them to communicate with their customers in real time and provide them a platform to solve queries in real-time.
-Some substantial developments we have in the recent years include mannequins that can communicate with customers’ smartphones in retail stores and providing information about products on display.
+Actually, it enables them to communicate with their customers in real-time and provides them with a platform to solve queries in real-time.
+Some substantial developments we have in recent years include mannequins that can communicate with customers’ smartphones in retail stores and provide information about products on display.